 Section 5.
 Insurance.
 Insurance required by State law for non-profit organizations will be maintained by the Society.

 Section 7.
 Indemnification.
-To the extent permitted by law, each Director/Officer or former Director /Officer of the Society may be indemnified, defended and held harmless against liabilities imposed upon him/her and expenses reasonably incurred in connection with any claim made against him/her (including attorney’s fees), or any action to which he/she may be a part by reason of his/her service as a Director/Officer, and against such sums as independent counsel selected by the Board of Directors shall deem reasonable payment made in settlement of any such claim, action, suit or proceeding; provided that no Director/Officer shall be indemnified with respect to matters for which such indemnification would be against public policy or in contravention of Article 1396-2.22A, Vernon’s Annotated Texas Statutes.
+To the extent permitted by law, each Director/Officer or former Director /Officer of the Society may be indemnified, defended and held harmless against liabilities imposed upon him/her and expenses reasonably incurred in connection with any claim made against him/her (including attorney’s fees), or any action to which he/she may be a part by reason of his/her service as a Director/Officer, and against such sums as independent counsel selected by the Board shall deem reasonable payment made in settlement of any such claim, action, suit or proceeding; provided that no Director/Officer shall be indemnified with respect to matters for which such indemnification would be against public policy or in contravention of Article 1396-2.22A, Vernon’s Annotated Texas Statutes.

-Article IX.
-Amendments to the By Laws
+Amendments to the By-Laws